soumam007/firstExp/README.md

 # firstExp
-hellllloooo this is my firdt time...just tryinggg!!!!
+hellllloooo this is my first time...just tryinggg!!!!